 Most online booking systems have an option for solo diners too.
-But there’s admittedly still some way to go, especially in Paris where many restaurants still only have a party of 2 as the default option.
-(There’s an easy way round that though: book for 2 but turn up with an excuse as to why your companion can’t make it – only the most egregious maitre d’ will turn you away at the threshold).
+But there’s admittedly still some way to go, especially in Paris where many restaurants still only have a party of two as the default option.
+(There’s an easy way round that though: book for two but turn up with an excuse as to why your companion can’t make it – only the most egregious maitre d’ will turn you away at the threshold.)

 It’s the ultimate compliment for a restaurant